Fukaya A_\infty-structures associated to Lefschetz fibrations. III: Symplectic cohomology

 \section{Symplectic cohomology}

-This section (finally) formally introduces symplectic cohomology, as well as its standard formalism of operations, into our setup.
+This section (finally) formally introduces symplectic cohomology, as well as its standard structure of operations, in the version suitable for our setup.
 Combining the abstract ideas from Sections \ref{subsec:differentiation-axiom} and \ref{subsec:differentiation-axiom-2} with some Floer theory from Section \ref{subsec:bracket-and-connection}, we carry out the construction of connections on symplectic cohomology.
 Finally, we need to discuss the compatibility between this and the previous material.